ktistisal/burner-control-system/README.md

 ## Overview
 Embedded system that manages burner operations with real-time temperature regulation, ignition control, and safety monitoring.
 It includes fault detection and a LOCK MODE for critical failures.

-Built using a PIC16F883 microcontroller and simulated in SimulIDE.
+Built in MPLAB X IDE for the PIC16F883 microcontroller and simulated in SimulIDE.

 ## Features
 - Automatic temperature regulation